inrupt/generator-solid-react/README.md

 For more information, please see the solid-react-components.

+## Notifications
+A key part of modern web applications is notifications.
+Alongside the solid-react-components library, the generated application now has built-in real time notifications.
+It reads from both the global inbox (if there is one) and the application-specific inbox that the app generates using the components library.

+Notifications are generated via the TicTacToe game example.
+Invites are sent to webIDs provided in the game creation form, and whenever a move is taken in the game a notification is sent to the opponent.

 ## Deployment

 Once your application is ready, you can deploy it to a server of your choice.